Table of contents

 - Add / Edit Product Category Directly in Google Merchant Centre

 A Google Product Category is a classification system used by Google to organise products for sale on its shopping platform.
 It is used by retailers to classify their products according to Google’s standards, making it easier for shoppers to find the products they are looking for.

-For example, a product might be classified as “Home & Garden > Kitchen & Dining > Cookware” if it is a piece of cookware that is used in the kitchen.
+For example, a product might be classified as; “Home & Garden > Kitchen & Dining > Cookware”, if it is a piece of cookware that is used in the kitchen.
 This classification system helps shoppers find products more easily and helps retailers reach their target audience.

-Why Google Product Categories are important
+Why Google Product Categories are Important

 Google Product Categories help retailers reach their target audience more effectively in Google Shopping Campaigns.

 Google Product Categories form part of your Shopping Feed, which is added to Google Merchant Centre and in turn, synchronised with Google Ads, ready for advertising using a Google Shopping Campaign.
-Within campaigns and ad groups, you’ll be able to segment, include or exclude using your Google Product Category Data.
+Within campaigns and ad groups, you’ll be able to segment, include or exclude groups of products using your Google Product Category Data.

 Example Google Product Categories: